mateusz-matela/djvu-html5/README.md

 	};
 ```
 Other settings that can be defined in the `DJVU_CONTEXT` object are listed [here](https://github.com/mateusz-matela/djvu-html5/wiki/Advanced-configuration).

+It is highly recommended to use Google Chrome - this browser is currently the fastest with the viewer.

 **Note: the HTML file, the referenced JavaScript file and the DjVu document must all be located on the same host, otherwise the viewer will not work.**